ShrutiKeshri/Javascript-project/README.md

 # Javascript-project
-This  repo consist of  Javascript projects
+This  repo consists of  Javascript projects